n-zad/mltasks-pytorch-extensions/README.md

 # MLtasks PyTorch Extensions

 Four new PyTorch training and evaluation tasks extending the CoderGym MLtasks framework.
+This repository adds a **Time Series Forecasting** series with tasks ranging from baseline smoothing to uncertainty-aware production-style forecasting.

 This repository is coursework for CMPE 258 Deep Learning at San Jose State University (Spring 2026).